krlawrence/graph/README.md

 ### Quick Start - the latest version

-Preview releases for the second edition are published as HTML automatically as they are authored and can be found [here](https://krlawrence.github.io/graph/).
+Preview releases for the second edition are published as HTML automatically as they are authored and can be found [here and HTML](https://krlawrence.github.io/graph/) and [here as PDF](https://krlawrence.github.io/graph/Practical-Gremlin.pdf).
 It should be noted when reading this revision of the book that it is still a draft version and under significant modification, so you can expect volatile changes.

 The first edition is still available.
 To view it in a browser (HTML format) click [here](http://kelvinlawrence.net/book/PracticalGremlin.html) or for a PDF version click [here](http://kelvinlawrence.net/book/PracticalGremlin.pdf).
-These versions are not typically updated anymore.
+These versions are not updated anymore.
 You will find other formats including MOBI, EPUB and XML (Docbook) in the [releases](https://github.com/krlawrence/graph/releases)  section.
 The PDF version is currently the "official" version.
 It has a better table of contents, page numbers, and some better formatting.

 ### LATEST NEWS

+- [Dec-17-2025] Auto-published the PDF version of book via GitHub Actions as changes arrive to the 'main' branch.
 - [Oct-22-2025] Generated 1.0 of the Air Routes dataset.
-- [Jul-17-2024] Auto-published the book via GitHub Actions as changes arrive to the 'main' branch.
+- [Jul-17-2024] Auto-published the HTML version of book via GitHub Actions as changes arrive to the 'main' branch.
 - [Sep-23-2023] Work has started on a second edition of the book!
 See the note below for more details.
-- [Sep-22-2023] Added a script to the sample-data folder for producing Cypher versions of the air-routes data.

 ### Work has begun on the second edition!